twhl-community/HalfLife.UnifiedSdk.MapDecompiler/README.md

 Only Half-Life Alpha 0.52 and original Half-Life BSP files are supported.
 Quake 1/2/3 and Source maps, as well as engine offshoots like Svengine and Paranoia 2 are not supported.

 Due to a lack of data in the BSP file the original brushes cannot be restored.
+This data is stored in a lossy format, so a perfect recreation is not possible.
 Decompiled maps will never be 100% accurate, will be missing some geometry and will have invalid geometry in some cases.

 This tool is part of the Half-Life Unified SDK.
 See the main [Unified SDK](https://github.com/SamVanheer/halflife-unified-sdk) repository for more information.